apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 6 - Create a Node.js Proxy/README.md

   All of the HTTP requests get processed by the HTTP server that is started on port 9000 with the `app.listen(portNumber)` code.

+- `npm` is a command-line tool that helps you manage node packages. xxxx

-- Go back to your terminal window and in the `apigee/node-api/weather` directory, run the following commands:
+Go back to your terminal window and in the `apigee/node-api/weather` directory, run the following commands:

   ```sh
   npm init